 In the past, I was always finding myself in situations where I was helping the desperate and encountering the most bizarre scenes of need.
-My calling wasn’t visiting homeless shelters or going on church mission trips.
-My life brought me into contact with the most dejected and injured people so I might have to listen to the Spirit in order to stop the suffering of one person, even if only for that brief encounter.
+My calling isn’t visiting homeless shelters or going on church mission trips.
+My life brings me into contact with the most dejected and injured people so I might have to listen to the Spirit in order to stop the suffering of one person, even if only for that brief encounter.

 In the snow, I think of how it stays gray here for so long that when it finally snows like this, there’s something hope-filling about it.
-Tonight the Super 8 next door is filled with sleepy semi-truck drivers and they won’t be on the road for another couple hours.
+Tonight the Super 8 next door is filled with sleepy semi-truck drivers and they won’t be on the road for another couple of hours.

-Inside, the waitress is annoyed with our schedule: slugging a pot of coffee and sucking down cigs under the small green awning outside that hardly shields us from the winter wind, but she pours me another new cup of the night’s dregs with a smile anyway.
+Inside, the waitress is annoyed with our schedule: slugging a pot of coffee and sucking down cigs under the small green awning outside that hardly shields us from the winter wind.
+But she pours me another new cup of the night’s dregs with a smile anyway.

 I think I’m just sad.
 And alone.

 We talk about church and God, and somehow we get on the subject of the collection plate.
 When I think about charity, I know in better times, I could write a check if I had checks.
-I could cash a paycheck, and throw some money in a bucket, but I know that my cynicism about that isn’t just because I feel distanced from the money.
+I could cash a paycheck and throw some money in a bucket, but I know that my cynicism about that isn’t just because I feel distanced from the money.
 It’s because I’d rather know what it means to really feel charity as a transitive verb.

 It’s almost four a.m., and the inevitable drowsiness penetrates my caffeinated nicotine buzz.

 Praying the alternator doesn’t fail and that I don’t hate myself for not learning how to put on my own snow tires, I tell my friend goodnight.